Dan Păltinișanu Stadium (2025): Demolition

 The demolition of the old stadium is estimated at 6 million euros and was approved by county councilors in June 2023.
 In turn, the government issued the demolition decision in August 2024.
 The actual demolition began in February 2025.
 Prior to this, thousands of seats were dismantled and distributed to other football fields in Timiș County.
+The floodlighting system and turnstiles from the demolished stadium were relocated to the arena in Reșița.

 Construction

-Following the swearing in of the Bolojan cabinet in the summer of 2025, the government has contemplated the financial commitment towards the project, evaluating the fiscal viability of funding within the government’s broader rebalancing of public sectors expenditures.
+Following the swearing in of the Bolojan cabinet in the summer of 2025, the government has contemplated the financial commitment towards the project, evaluating the fiscal viability of funding within the government's broader rebalancing of public sectors expenditures.
+Subsequently, the President of the County Council, Alfred Simonis, announced that he had received assurances from Bucharest that the Dan Păltinișanu Stadium would not be affected by the budgetary cuts.

+In July 2024, the National Investment Company initially designated Con-A Operations as the winning bidder for the construction of the new stadium.
+This decision was subsequently challenged in court by the consortium ranked second—led by Concelex, in partnership with Construcții Erbașu, Concelex Engineering, and Terra Gaz Construct—which ultimately prevailed.
+Concelex constructed the new Steaua Stadium in Bucharest (inaugurated in 2021), as well as the new terminal of Timișoara International Airport.
+Meanwhile, Construcții Erbașu delivered, in Timișoara, the new Bega Maternity Hospital and the Burn Center.